Fascia Training

 Marble Swing

-The marble swing drill involves picking up a marble with your toes, right behind the ball of the foot of your big and second toe.
-With one leg you are working to be as stable as possible while with the other leg you’re swinging your leg in a controlled pendulum motion without dropping the marble.
+The marble swing drill involves picking up a marble with your toes, right behind the ball of the foot, to create tension in the foot.
+With one leg, you are working on being as stable as possible while with the other leg, you’re swinging your leg in a controlled pendulum motion without dropping the marble.

 Lymphatic Hops

 Lymphatic hops are gentle, controlled bouncing movements performed on the balls of your feet that stimulate lymphatic drainage and fascial hydration throughout the body.
-These low-impact hops also develop ankle stiffness and elastic rebound capacity in your lower leg fascia.
+These low-impact hops also develop ankle stiffness and the elastic or springy abilities of your body.

 Hand Towel Twists